MetaMask/metamask-docs/wallet/how-to/connect/index.md

 In our case the external store is MetaMask wallet state and events.

 The `store` object contains the `value` and `subscribe` methods:
-- `value` method returns the providers array (wallets extensions detected installed in the browser)
+The `value` method returns the providers array (wallets extensions detected installed in the browser).
-- `subscribe` method takes a callback function that creates an event listener for the "eip6963:announceProvider" event
+The `subscribe` method takes a callback function that creates an event listener for the "eip6963:announceProvider" event.

   </TabItem>
   <TabItem value="Utility Functions">